-KA1 mobility projects in school education allow school education providers and other organisations active in the field of school education to send their learners and staff on learning and training periods in an Erasmus+ Programme Country.
+KA1 mobility projects in school education allow school education providers and other organisations active in the field of school education to send their learners and staff on learning and training periods in EU Member States or third countries associated to the Programme.
 These projects support internationalisation, as well as strengthen the capacities of organisations.

 What are the objectives of the KA1 mobility projects in school education?